EyitoCODE/python/snakeGame/README.md

 ## Features

-- Basic snake movement controlled by the arrow keys.
+- Basic snake movement controlled by the arrow and wasd keys.
+- Muliple difficulty options (30, 45, and 60 FPS).
 - Food that appears randomly on the screen.
 - Growing snake each time food is eaten.
 - Game-over condition when the snake hits the window border or itself.